Blog

 1. Executive Summary

 The executive summary is a one-page overview that summarizes your entire business plan at a high level.
-It should cover who you are, the business you’ll be creating, how you’ll make money, and all other elements of the plan at large.
+It should cover:

 2. Company Description

 Think of your company description as the “About” page of your business plan.
-Here, you’ll describe your:
+Here, you’ll describe three important components of your business.

 Why are you starting your coworking space?
 What do you hope your space will be able to achieve in the broader community?
 Consider your purpose for creating the space and weave it into your mission statement.